Kensuke's Kingdom: Adaptations

 In August 2018, WildChild Productions took a theatrical adaptation of Kensuke's Kingdom by Stuart Paterson to Edinburgh Festival Fringe.
 It featured a voiceover by Jenny Agutter.

-UK-based Lupus Films began production on an animated version of the story in 2020, and it debuted at the Annecy International Animation Film Festival on 11 June 2023.
+UK-based Lupus Films began production on an animated version of the story in 2020, and it debuted at the Annecy International Animation Film Festival on 11 June 2023, markedly simplifying details in the original story (by omission or telescoping) to accommodate the film's 77 minutes running time.
 The UK premiere was at the 67th BFI London Film Festival on 14 October 2023.
 The cast for the animated version include Sally Hawkins, Cillian Murphy and Ken Watanabe.